-Private clouds are managed through the VMware Engine portal.
-They have their own vCenter Server in its own management domain.
-The stack runs on dedicated, isolated bare metal hardware nodes in Google Cloud locations.
+The VMware stack runs on dedicated, isolated bare metal hardware nodes in Google Cloud locations.
 You use the stack through native VMware tools, including vCenter Server and NSX Manager.

 Private clouds are also designed to eliminate single points of failure:

 - Clusters of ESXi hosts are configured with vSphere High Availability (HA) and sized to have at least one spare node for resilience. vSphere HA protects against node and network failures.

 - vSAN provides redundant primary storage. vSAN requires at least three nodes in a private cloud to provide protection against a single failure.
 You can configure vSAN to provide higher resilience for larger clusters.

 You can connect the private cloud to your on-premises environment using the following connections: